-what is windows sandbox and how to use it?
-Windows sandbox is virtual windows inside your main window it’s a safe environment and its runs separately from the host machine. you can run an application and test some website or something you do not think it’s safe for use, It’s temporary when it is closed all software files are deleted every time you use sandbox new fresh instant box so in this article you will know the best uses of windows sandbox, you can see this video about windows sandbox on my channel
+Windows sandbox is a virtual window inside your main window it’s a safe environment and it runs separately from the host machine. you can run an application and test some website or something you do not think it’s safe for use, It’s temporary when it is closed all software files are deleted every time you use sandbox new fresh instant box so in this article you will know the best uses of windows sandbox, you can see this video about windows sandbox on my channel

 your windows now will search for required files

-After reboot goes to search type windows sandbox and open it the first time it may take some time to load or you can find it in the start menu press it to open.
+After reboot go to search type Windows sandbox and open it the first time it may take some time to load or you can find it in the start menu and press it to open.

 You may be interested in: what is private DNS

-now your virtual windows are ready you can test anything you want to visit the website or test app
+now your virtual windows are ready you can test anything you want to visit the website or test the app.

 If you’re running Windows 10/11, you can take advantage of the Windows Sandbox feature to create an isolated, temporary virtual machine where you can run untrusted apps without the fear of them affecting your main system.
 To get started, you’ll need to enable the Windows Sandbox feature in your system settings.
 Once that’s done, you can launch the Windows Sandbox from the Start menu.